conormkelly/reaper-go-extension/README.md

 When adding new REAPER API support:

 1. Find the REAPER function signature in the SDK headers
-2. Add a typed wrapper function in c/bridge.h/.c
+2. Add a typed wrapper function in the appropriate file in src/c/api/
-3. Add the corresponding Go wrapper in reaper/reaper.go
+3. Add the corresponding Go wrapper in src/reaper/
 4. Use the wrapper in your extension logic

 ### Common Pitfalls